-- Units should plan to utilize our on-line registration program for Merit Badges, and other program sign-ups.
-A list of new program offerings will be available February 19. - After March 1st you may sign up for Merit Badges as you add your campers to the list.
+- Units should plan to utilize our on-line registration program for Merit Badges, and other program sign-ups. - After March 1st you may sign up for Merit Badges as you add your campers to the list.
 The \$100 deposit per camper must be made before signing up for a Merit Badge. - Adult Leaders should be the ones registering the Merit Badge choices. - Changes can be made to your selections up to a week prior to your trip to camp. - If Merit Badge changes need to be made at camp, we will work with you.